 Welcome to another monthly roundup of the must-read articles by the best in our field!
 A lot has happened this month, the first month of the year, and there’s a lot to catch up on.
 In order to save you precious time going through the trouble of looking for the right articles to read, I have summarized the 5 most important articles of the month.
 Enjoy!

-On February 3rd, at a big presentation in San Francisco, Salesforce announced a new version of the Lightning CRM platform that includes built-in Wave analytics, intelligent email from its RelateIQ purchase in July, 2014 and configure-price-quote features from its SteelBrick acquisition at the end of last year.
+, at a big presentation in San Francisco, Salesforce announced a new version of the Lightning CRM platform that includes built-in Wave analytics, intelligent email from its RelateIQ purchase in July, 2014 and configure-price-quote features from its SteelBrick acquisition at the end of last year.
 In addition, the company announced a new built-in phone tool which allows sales people to make a call directly from Salesforce.
 It may not give it the power of Skype for Business just yet, but it’s a sign that they could be going after that market too at some point.
 This functionality is built into the application using Twilio’s Voice API.

 Thomas Roberts shares some interesting secrets in this Salesforce Ben post, to help Salesforce pros like yourselves get the raise they deserve.
 So what can you do, you ask?
 Roberts recommends acquiring additional skills, such as project management or specialist apps like FinancialForce.
 He also recommends getting the coveted Salesforce certification, being at the right place at the right time, and more.